Baked Kibbeh (Kibbeh Bil Sanieh)

 4. Eliminate using water in the bulgur by adding more onions.
 You don’t need to soak the bulgur with water, but you will then need to add another small onion to the food processor.
 That moisture will help to soak and fluff the bulgur so it’s not crunchy.

-We usually enjoy kibbeh with a cucumber yogurt sauce or just plain thick yogurt.
-My mom also loves to serve it with a fattoush salad.
+• Sauce: Traditionally, we usually enjoy kibbeh with a cucumber yogurt sauce or just plain thick yogurt.

 Can I make this gluten free?